Cluster actions

 • Reboot timeout, sec — a timeout that is used to wait for the reboot of ADB hosts (in seconds).

-• Storage for data catalog (optional) — a name of the block storage device that should be mounted to the directory specified via the Attach new data catalog (optional) parameter.
+• Storage device for data directory (optional) — a name of the block storage device that should be mounted to the directory specified via the Attach new data directory (optional) parameter.
 For example, sdc (without the /dev prefix).

-• Check array — a flag that indicates whether to check that all hosts have an equal number of primary and mirror segments and the same segment name suffixes in the -<n> format (-1, -2, -3, etc.).
+• Check array — a flag that indicates whether to check that all hosts have the same number of primary segments and mirror segments, and that the segment host addresses (the address value from the gp_segment_configuration table) have the hostname-<n> form (hostname-1, hostname-2, hostname-3, and so on) or have no suffix.

 The Expand action form